stuartellis/sve-personal-website/content/articles/just-task-runner.md

 ## More on just

 Each copy of _just_ is a single executable file, with versions for Linux, macOS and Windows.
 This executable is relatively small, about 6Mb for the 64-bit Linux version.
 It uses sets of tasks that are written in plain-text files.
-You may write each task in any programming language that runs with an interpreter, such as UNIX shell, PowerShell, Python, JavaScript or Nu shell.
+You may write a task in any programming language that runs with an interpreter, such as UNIX shell, PowerShell, Python, JavaScript or Nu shell.

 This means that you can add _just_ to any environment and use whichever scripting languages are available.
 If you define [multiple implementations of a task](https://just.systems/man/en/chapter_32.html#enabling-and-disabling-recipes180), _just_ runs the correct implementation for the current platform.
 It also provides other features for you to customise the behavior of tasks for different environments.